Foreverland/Inti/README.md

 Inti is the first networking library with persistency in it's core, strongly inspired on [frameworks](http://rubyonrails.org/) that encourage [convention over configuration](http://en.wikipedia.org/wiki/Convention_over_configuration), Inti aims to be the simplest, fastest and most reliable networking library.

-Inti aims to provide full support for:
+Inti provides full support for:

 * [Core Data Model](https://developer.apple.com/library/ios/recipes/xcode_help-core_data_modeling_tool/Articles/about_cd_modeling_tool.html#//apple_ref/doc/uid/TP40010379-CH3-SW1) auto-generated networking methods, we use entities and their relationships to figure out your endpoints (routes)
 * Full offline support, if your request is made offline, it will get replayed as soon as the device gets access to internet